 To date, we have not generated any material revenues.
-We have financed our operations to date principally through private placements of our preferred stock and proceeds from our public offerings of our common stock.
+We have financed our operations to date principally through private placements of our preferred stock and proceeds from our public offerings of our common stock, as well as the net proceeds from our Controlled Equity Offering Sales Agreement.

-As of March 31, 2016, we had \$187.1 million in cash, cash equivalents, restricted cash and short- and long-term investments.
+As of September 30, 2016, we had \$176.9 million in cash, cash equivalents, restricted cash and short- and long-term investments.
 In January 2015, we completed an underwritten offering of 2,950,000 shares of our common stock at public offering price of \$33.00 per share.
 We received net proceeds of approximately \$90.8 million, after deducting the underwriting discount and offering expenses payable by us.

-As of December 31, 2015, we commenced an "at-the-market" offering of our common stock, pursuant to which we may sell shares of our common stock with an aggregate offering price of up to \$50.0 million.
-In December 2015, the Company sold an aggregate of 121,314 shares of common stock in this offering for net proceeds of approximately \$1.5 million.
-As of April 30, 2016, we have not sold any additional shares under this controlled equity offering.
+In December 2015, we commenced an "at-the-market" offering of our common stock, pursuant to which we may sell shares of our common stock with an aggregate offering price of up to \$50.0 million.
+As of November 2, 2016, we had sold an aggregate of 5,365,228 shares pursuant to this at-the-market offering, for net proceeds of approximately \$48.4 million.
+Of the \$48.4 million of net proceeds, we received approximately \$31.5 million in September 2016 and approximately \$15.4 million in October 2016.